Metrics on trace spaces: One-dimensional NCCW complexes

 respectively.
 The tracial distances $W_p(\varphi,\psi)$, for $1\le p\le \infty$, are defined to extend the equivalent definition in the commutative case provided by Proposition~\ref{prop:lipschitz}, that is, we equip $T(A)$ with the metric

 where $\iota_f\colon\sigma(f)\to A_{n,k}$ denotes the Gelfand $^*$-homomorphism, and define

 \end{definition}

 \begin{remark} \begin{enumerate}[(i)] \item The role of the unitary $u$ in Definition~\ref{definition:nice} is to accommodate the one that appears in Definition~\ref{definition:diagonal}.
 We would like a diagonal $^*$-homomorphism whose associated maps are $1$-Lipschitz to have the ability to map one Lipschitz family into another (see Definition~\ref{definition:limit}). \item A Lipschitz family $\mathcal{L}$ associated to $A$ generates its Cuntz semigroup, so is a reasonable reference family for distance measurement.
-(In fact, one can show by approximating eigenvalue functions by Lipschitz paths that unitary conjugates of $\bigcup_{n\in\mathbb{N}}n\mathcal{L}$ are dense in $A$, and that every Cuntz class is the supremum of an increasing sequence from $\mathcal{L}$.)
+(In fact, by a suitable version of Stone-Weierstrass such as \cite[Corollary 1]{Prolla:1994td}, $\bigcup_{n\in\mathbb{N}}n\mathcal{L}$ is norm dense in $A$.
+Since $\mathcal{L}$ is closed under cutdowns $f \mapsto (f-\varepsilon)_+$, it can then be deduced that every Cuntz class in $\cu(A)$ is the supremum of an increasing sequence from $\mathcal{L}$.)
 In particular, if $A$ is a Razak block or is unital and $K_1(A)=0$, then by the results of \cite{Robert:2010qy}, for any stable rank one $\cs$-algebra $B$ and any $^*$-homomorphisms $\varphi,\psi\colon A\to B$, if $d_W(\varphi,\psi)=0$, then $\cu(\varphi)=\cu(\psi)$, and so $\varphi$ and $\psi$ are approximately unitarily equivalent. \item The definition of the metrics $W_p$ is motivated by \cite{Rieffel:1999aa}: for $A=C([0,1],M_n)$ and $p=1$, (\ref{eqn:metric}) is equivalent to

 which one should compare with the metric $\rho_L$ found in \cite[\S2]{Rieffel:1999aa}.
 In general, by the Kantorovich--Rubinstein Theorem (see Remark~\ref{remark:representations}),